u88803494/flourish/docs/sprints/release-0-foundation/09-supabase-migration-plan.md

 **Status**: ✅ COMPLETED (Planning Phase)
 **Date**: 2025-11-12
-**Total Duration**: ~9.5 hours (split across 4 sub-sprints) **Architecture**: Pure Supabase (ADR 001)
+**Total Duration**: ~9.5 hours (split across 4 tasks) **Architecture**: Pure Supabase (ADR 001)

 ---

 ## 📋 Executive Summary

 This document outlines the comprehensive plan to migrate from NestJS + Render to pure Supabase architecture.
-The migration is broken into 4 manageable sub-sprints (0.9.1-0.9.4), each with clear objectives, deliverables, and success criteria.
+The migration is broken into 4 manageable tasks (0.9.1-0.9.4), each with clear objectives, deliverables, and success criteria.

 **Key Metrics:**